Airautonomo/berkleyhall/README.md

 <h1>high quality odm assets</h1>

-Ground Control Points Were taken but not used during processing
+Ground Control Points Were taken but not used during processing.
+Even though the drone has a programed flight path and a image capture rate, the dji phantom 4 pro must have a constant radio link between the controller and the drone.
+When this link fails, the drone will continue to fly it's mission, however the camera will not trigger.
+This is demonstrated by the lack of data on two passes.
+These passes are visible on the map.